grzesuav/gjpf-core/README.md

 Distribution packages are identical as ant-make dist package.

 ## Repository artifact
 This is main goal of gradle-switch.
-After typing 'gradle install' each of submodule will be deployed in local maven repository and accessible from it.
+After typing `gradle install` each of submodule will be deployed in local maven repository and accessible from it.
 In other words, if you have some maven/gradle/other project managed by any dependency management system, you can refer to this modules by groupId:artifactId:version (actual format depends on build system).
-Group id is 'gov.nas.jpf.jpf-core', artifacts ids are : 'annotations', 'classes', 'main' and 'peers'.
-Current version is set to '0.1'.
+Group id is `gov.nas.jpf.jpf-core`, artifacts ids are : `annotations`, `classes`, `main` and `peers`.
+Current version is set to `0.1`.
 In future probably release artifacts will be deployed on public maven repo (or something similar), so in order to write extension/software depending on jpf, there will be no reason to download and build jpf manually (well, except that run it, of course).